Broken Pelvis Attorney

 If your lawyer agrees that another person caused your injury, either through negligence or on purpose, you have a legal right to seek financial compensation.
 Your broken pelvis attorney acts as your advocate in settlement discussions and if necessary, in the courtroom.

 Get the Legal Help You Need

 Rizio Liberty Lipinsky is your resource for obtaining the compensation you are legally due.
-We help our Southern California clients every step of the way, from injury to damage recovery, with compassionate and caring representation.
+We help our California clients every step of the way, from injury to damage recovery, with compassionate and caring representation.
 Please call us today at 888-292-8888 to schedule your first, cost-free meeting with our experienced staff, or send in our online contact form.